Table of Contents

 The additional space provided by this roofing is large enough to accommodate even a master bedroom.

 2. It is suitable for both rural and urban areas:

 It is suitable for the roofing of structures in both rural and urban areas as it fits well in any kind of property creating a usable space.

 It is commonly adopted in urban areas because of the provision of additional usable space and also because it gives the option to expand upward.

 3. It offers better heat and light distribution provisions:

-4. It offers maximum flexibility in the incorporation of the modern design elements:
+4. It offers maximum flexibility in the incorporation of modern design elements:

 5. It is economical:

-It is great cost-saving roofing options for the users.
-This roofing not only offers the cost-saving options but also facilitate the reduction of the heating costs as it offers a better distribution of the heat in the building with proper shape and sealing.
+This roofing not only offers cost-saving options but also facilitates the reduction of heating costs as it offers a better distribution of the heat in the building with proper shape and sealing.

 1. Construction may pose challenges from Local Laws: